Distributed Technology Support

 - Support and/or maintenance required from the Information Technology Division.

-The Chief Technology Officer will work in cooperation with the requestor, other members of the Information Technology staff, and other members of the College to draft a support document that will detail the amount and type of support that can be provided by Information Technology.
+The Chief Information Officer will work in cooperation with the requestor, other members of the Information Technology staff, and other members of the College to draft a support document that will detail the amount and type of support that can be provided by Information Technology.
 There should be no expectation on the part of the requestor for support that exceeds and/or differs from that which will be described in the support document.
-In the event that Information Technology will be unable to meet the support needs of the distributed technology, the Chief Technology Officer working in cooperation with the requestor, other members of the Information Technology staff, and other members of the College will draft a document that outlines the costs that will be necessary to adequately support the technology.
+In the event that Information Technology will be unable to meet the support needs of the distributed technology, the Chief Information Officer working in cooperation with the requestor, other members of the Information Technology staff, and other members of the College will draft a document that outlines the costs that will be necessary to adequately support the technology.
 The requestor can then use this document in an effort to secure the level of funding necessary.